Shell Cove

 Shell Cove has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 15 projects that could affect this region.
-Notable projects include New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Vela Apartments.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
+Notable ones include New Shellharbour Hospital and Integrated Services, The Waterfront Shell Cove, Shell Cove Sport and Recreation Facility, and Vela Apartments.
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.